Interoperable-data/automate-va/ERADIS/CERTIFICATES.md

 # Data model for EC Certificates

 ## Scope

 The EU Agency for Railways has introduced the [ontology for Verified Permissions](https://w3id.org/vpa).
 This ontology is not detailing - on purpose - the Datatype- and ObjectProperties which can be added in order to model EC Certificates and EC Declarations, the first of which exists in the current ERA vocabulary.

-Stakeholders wanting to represent this `vp:DocumentedEvidence` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.
+Stakeholders wanting to represent this `vpa:DocumentedEvidence` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.

 > [!TIP]
-> The class `vpa:DocumentedEvidence` can be linked to verified `Requirements`, which are further not specified, but can be, for instance to eli:LegalResource and other classes.
-The EU Agency for Railways uses the `DocumentedEvidence` class to model [ERADIS Interoperability documents](https://eradis.era.europa.eu/default.aspx).
+> The class `vpa:DocumentedEvidence` can be linked to verified `vpa:Requirement`, which are further not specified, but can be, for instance to eli:LegalResource and other classes.
+The EU Agency for Railways uses the `vpa:DocumentedEvidence` class to model [ERADIS Interoperability documents](https://eradis.era.europa.eu/default.aspx).
 Documented evidence allows permission seekers to ask these permissions to permission providers.
 Instances of documented evidence are resources, potentially having a physical/electronical document as its realisation.

 ## Data model